-Rhonda Carlson is an international performance coach, director, and music director with extensive credits from Los Angeles to Moscow.
+Rhonda Carlson is an international performance coach, director, and music director with extensive credits from Los Angeles to Moscow, London to Shanghai.

-With over 40 years of teaching experience, Rhonda has taught music and theatre in such programs as The Boston Conservatory and Boston University, and currently teaches in the graduate theatre program at The University of Nevada-Las Vegas and for Profty Education, an international performing arts education organization.
+With decades of teaching experience, Rhonda has taught music and theatre in such programs as The Boston Conservatory, Boston University, the graduate theatre program at The University of Nevada-Las Vegas, and for Profty Education, an international performing arts education organization.

-Rhonda has composed scores for independent films and books-on-tape and has served as a host for the educational series, You Can Make Music (CA) and for the internationally syndicated Liberty News TV.
+Rhonda has composed scores for independent films and books-on-tape and has served as a host for the educational series, You Can Make Music (CA).
 She has performed with Opera Midwest in Chicago and The Portland Symphony, and has extensive experience in national and regional commercials as an on-camera personality and voiceover specialist.

 She has directed productions across the US and most recently directed a student’s original musical on the West End in London.